This post may contain affiliate links.

 22. Arugula

 Arugula, a fast-growing annual leafy vegetable in the Brassica family, thrives in buckets.
-Its quick growth, aided by fertile soil and consistent moisture, allows for multiple harvests in one season.
-This super green continues producing until the ground freezes, yielding a significant amount from each plant.
+Its rapid growth, aided by fertile soil and consistent moisture, allows multiple harvests in a single season.

 23. Swiss Chard